Application for Admission

 Applications for first-year admission should be submitted to the Office of Admission and Financial Aid through the University of Dayton's online application or the Common Application.
 There is no fee to apply.
 Students are encouraged to submit applications early in their senior year of high school.
 The University of Dayton has an early action deadline of November 1 and a regular decision deadline of February 1.

-Along with the application (including the essay), the applicant must submit an official transcript of courses and grades in secondary school, official results of the ACT or SAT and the counselor recommendation form.
+Along with the application (including the essay), the applicant must submit an official transcript of courses and grades in secondary school and official results of the ACT or SAT.
+The counselor recommendation form is optional.

 Any person whose native language is not English must submit an acceptable score on: